Common Warnings and Errors

 Cannot sample enough valid points

 This error occurs when Herbie is unable to find enough valid points.
 For example, the expression (acos (+ 1000 x)) is invalid unless (<= -1001 x -999), a rather narrow range.
-The simplest fix is to increase the --num-analysis flag.
-Specifying the range of valid points as a precondition can also help.
+You can specify a more restrictive precondition or pass a larger value for the --num-analysis flag.

 No valid values